SciTools/iris/docs/iris/src/further_topics/metadata.rst

 The ``metadata`` property will return an appropriate `namedtuple`_ metadata class for each Iris `CF Conventions`_ class container.
-The metadata class returned by each container class is shown in :numref:`metadata classes` below:
+The metadata class returned by each container class is shown in :numref:`metadata classes table` below,

-.. _metadata classes:
+.. _metadata classes table:
 .. table:: - Iris namedtuple metadata classes
    :widths: auto
    :align: center